ABOUT THE PNV HANDICAP LEAGUE

-The Harrier League is a handicap event held at Lynch Wood Business Park, Peterborough.
-It consists of a series of 6 handicap races held monthly between October and April every year.
+The PNV Handicap League is held at Lynch Wood Business Park, Peterborough.
+It consists of a series of 6 handicap races held monthly between September and April every year.

 Each race is 5k, made up of 3 laps around Peterborough Business Park.
-The course has been accurately measured in the past and not varied since then.
-It is described as fast and flat despite one very twisty section and thus ideal for pb's and also good for a hard training run.
+It is described as fast and flat despite one very twisty section and therefore ideal for pb's and also good for a hard training run.
+Incidentally, the course was accurately measured last year and was extended by 25m.

 How does the handicap work?